wojciechpolak/glifestream/docs/ARCHITECTURE.md

-main.ts          sets up the stream or the settings pages when ready stream/          entries, composer, sharing, media, maps, calendar, shortcuts settings/        the service form and the fetch status of the settings pages ui/              lightbox, overlay, spinner, pull to refresh util/            ids, cookies, translations, DOM and scrolling helpers http.ts          CSRF header and error report for every jQuery request
+main.ts          sets up the stream or the settings pages when ready stream/          entries, composer, sharing, media, maps, calendar, shortcuts settings/        the service form and the fetch status of the settings pages ui/              lightbox, effects, overlay, spinner, pull to refresh util/            ids, cookies, translations, DOM, events and scrolling http.ts          fetch with the CSRF token, and the error report
 ```

-The modules still use jQuery, which pipeline loads first, and handlers still
+- `util/dom.ts` has `h()`, which builds elements and inserts strings as text,
+  and `listen()` and `delegate()`, which pass the handler its element.
+As
+  with jQuery, a handler that returns false cancels the event.
+- `ui/fx.ts` shows and hides with the Web Animations API, instantly when the
+  reader prefers reduced motion.
+Each effect returns a promise.
-read their element from `this`.
-What a module keeps between events is an
+- What a module keeps between events is an exported state object, such as
-exported state object, such as `stream_state` or `composer`, not a closure.
+  `stream_state` or `composer`, not a closure.

 - Templates hand the script its data in the globals `settings`, `stream_data`
   and `gettext_msg`, declared in `frontend/src/globals.d.ts`.
 A deployment